Scandinavian carnival buns (and where to eat them in the Netherlands)

 I went on an interrail trip and had a stop in Denmark, back to Grenaa and Aarhus

-Starting from Eindhoven I went up through Germany: > Venlo (border NL-DE)> Wuppertal > Hamburg >(border DE-DK)> Fredericia > Aarhus > then the letbane (local train) till Grenaa: 5 trains!
 I took the first train at 7:40 and arrived at 20:50: 13 hours!
 Long journey, but I enjoyed it!
-Besides the initial delays in Germany, the train to Hamburg was 35 minutes late when I was supposed to have 39 minutes waiting time for my train into Denmark …. but I made it ..
+Besides the initial delays in Germany, the train to Hamburg was 35 minutes late when I was supposed to have 39 minutes waiting time for my train into Denmark ….
+Still lucky enough..

-At Aarhus station I saw the entrance into the letbane platform, which I had not found in 2021… It was cool to be riding it again!
-I hopped off in Trustrup where I was picked up, the air was cool but going through the Danish countryside was so nice.
-I ate fish and couscous for dinner +the Dutch stroopwafels I brought as gift!
-The house was super cozy – I kind of miss its smell 🙂
+At the Aarhus station I saw the entrance into the letbane platform, which I couldn’t find when I was looking for it ending up going to dokk1 haha… It was cool to see places the letbane rides by again!
+I hopped of in Trustrup and my friend, picked me up, the air was cool but going through the Danish countryside was sooo nice.
+The place I stayed at was a village of some 20 people probably.

-22 August: Grenaa centre
+Grenaa town centre

-The following day I got my wish granted – seeing the centre of Grenaa I had totally missed back in 2021!!
-And we got food for the dinner – chicken with sweet potato fries and carrots with rasins 🙂 Then a discount version of Champagne Brus ice lollies – eating one again was my second wish!
+We got food for the dinner – chicken with sweet potato fries and carrots with rasins 🙂 Then a discount version of Champagne Brus, one of the classic Danish ice lollies – eating one again was my second wish!

-23 August: Aarhus and Den Gamle By Museum
+Aarhus and Den Gamle By

 On 23rd August I went to Aarhus according to my plan!
 Main reason was meeting another friend 2 years later :).
 It started kind of bad, I could use my friend’s bike, but the saddle was way too high for me, so I first went on foot, which meant walking 1,5 hours.
 But I enjoyed the place and for once it was okay.
 Then I realized I should have taken the phone charger, and went all the way back.
 At that point walking again would take too long..
 So I took the bike.
 Well, that wasn’t the most hyggelig thing.
 But despite falling once (I had to bike with the tip of my feet) I got to the letbane stop 30 secs before the train arrived!!
 Just in time to lock the bike..